vivek1996/dictionary-app/README.md

 <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Problem Statement

+## Project Description -
+The aim of the project is to create a dictionary application using Angular.
+You will be using Oxford dictionary’s open API as your backend and the frontend application that is to be created by you must have all the features mentioned later.
+Application UI should be designed by yourself using Bootstrap.
+You are not allowed to use bootstrap template available on internet.
+The code should be entirely yours.
+Before we jump into the feature list, let's look at our API and how to use it.
+## About the API -
+Oxford Dictionaries API is an open source dictionary API which gives you access to all the data that is used by oxford dictionary website.
+Here is how you can use the API - Step 1 - Go to https://developer.oxforddictionaries.com and click on Get your API Key.
+Step 2 - Select the Free plan which gives you access to 3k requests per month.
+We think that many requests should be sufficient for your overall project development, however if you discover that you need more, just create another free account using a different email id.
+Do not select a paid pricing plan!
+Step 3 - Once you have signed up.
+Get your APP key and ID Step 4 - Check out this guide on how to make request to this API Step 5 - Follow this API Documentation to select the suitable API for your application feature
+## Features of the Application -
+1) Search page - The home page of the application should be a search page with option to search a particular word in the dictionary.
+The search box should show suggestions only after first 3 characters have been typed in the search box.
+The search box should also show autocomplete suggestions while typing the words in the search box.
+Take example from the search box on the home page of oxford dictionary .
+You have to create a custom component of your own for this ( do not use an external NPM module or library for this) .
+There should be a search button to enable user to search the word.
+On clicking search or on clicking the word on the autocomplete list, a full page view of that word should open
+2) Full page view of the word - On clicking the word in autocomplete list or pressing search button in previous view, a full page view of the word should open.
+It should display all the information about that word.
+Take example from this word page of oxford dictionary where the word “something” has been searched.
+As displayed on the page, your view should display all meanings, use of the word in phrases etc. It should also display the synonyms and antonyms of the words(if any).
+Select the relevant API from the API documentation yourself.
+3) Error Views - Check out the HTTP response codes for this API.
+You have to handle each error response with a different page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.